industrial-ui/industrial-ui/docs/src/routes/docs/_docs/plan/plan.md

 forgot React, so more investigations needed.

 * ✅ Install the library locally with the simple svelte project to check accessibility
+* ❌ Make my svelte-adapter's fork work for React components
-* ❌ Make a React solution for importing Svelte components (with nice API and full functionality)
+* ❌ Make my svelte-adapter's fork work for Vue components
-* ❌ Create an example React app inside documentation that would show the working code
-* ❌ The same with Vue.
-A solution needed
+* ❌ Add SSR support for React's svelte adapter
+* ❌ Add SSR support for Vue's svelte adapter
+* ❌ Add Slots support for React's svelte adapter
+* ❌ Add Slots support for Vue's svelte adapter
+* ❌ Add examples for React svelte-adapter support
-* ❌ And the Vue app example needed
+* ❌ Add examples for Vue svelte-adapter support

 These steps might be broken into smaller once when I will start digging into it.